Advance-Programming-2025/omc-galaxy/README.md

 ```

 ## How to run it (at the moment)
-After that you can use `cargo run` or `cargo run --features debug-prints` to se all the debug messages.
+Go in `orch-example`, after that you can use `cargo run` or `cargo run --features omc-galaxy/debug-prints` to se all the debug messages.

 ## Tests
 Use `cargo nextest run`